Renewable energy in Canada: Wind power

 As of December 2017, wind power generating capacity was 12,252 megawatts (MW), representing about 6% of Canada's generating capacity.
 In 2009 the Canadian Wind Energy Association, the wind industry lobby group, outlined a future strategy for wind energy that would reach a capacity of 55 GW by 2025, meeting 20% of the country's energy needs.
+By 2024, installed wind capacity had reached about 18.4 GW nationwide.

-The CEO of Calgary-based Greengate Power, Dan Balaban, who is also co-founded Business Renewables Centre Canada, said that Canada would have to build an additional 5.5 gigawatts of wind and solar capacity annually in order to reach its goals of reaching "net-zero by 2050".
+The CEO of Calgary-based Greengate Power, Dan Balaban, who also co-founded Business Renewables Centre Canada, said that Canada would have to build an additional 5.5 gigawatts of wind and solar capacity annually in order to reach its goals of reaching "net-zero by 2050".
 In 2022, he said that Canada was "nowhere near on track to do that."
 With the financial security provided by the Amazon contracts, Greengate Power has the largest wind farm in Canada, according to The Narwhal.
-Constant, strong winds from the Rocky Mountain foothills in southwest Alberta results in turbine generating more energy than elsewhere.
+Constant, strong winds from the Rocky Mountain foothills in southwest Alberta results in turbines generating more energy than elsewhere.

+In addition to using wind farms of large conventional turbines, another option for harnessing wind power is vertical axis wind turbines.
+These are often much smaller and can be suitable to operate in a city.
+They can also be useful for remote locations which are far from the main grid.
+Small rooftop units have already been purchased and installed by private citizens.

 Geothermal

+Geothermal energy uses the heat of the Earth's mantle to produce electricity.
 Low temperature geothermal resources can be used for domestic heating purposes, however, to produce electricity using geothermal energy, very high temperatures (>150 °C) are required.
 The most prospective locations are in Western and Northern Canada.
 Although operational and maintenance costs are low, the upfront capital costs are high, therefore a large demand for produced energy is required.
-The majority of potential high temperature deposits in Canada tend to either have no carrier fluid or are impermeable, and tend to exist in remote locations with no access to the grid.
+The majority of potential high temperature deposits in Canada tend to either have no carrier fluid (such as water) or are impermeable, and tend to exist in remote locations with no access to the grid.
 Canada currently has 167 megawatts of installed capacity for heating purposes.
 As of 2018, there are no installed electrical-generating geothermal facilities in Canada.